MathieuNls/bianca/bianca.md

 ## Clustering Projects {#sec:clust}

-The Girvan–Newman algorithm [@Girvan2002][@Newman2004] detects communities by progressively removing edges from the original network.
+The Girvan–Newman algorithm [@Girvan2002; @Newman2004] detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.
-Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
+Instead of trying to construct a measure that tells which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
 This algorithm is highly effective at discovering community structure in both computer-generated and real-world network data.

+The Girvan–Newman algorithm fits our problem as we are interested in discovering the _communities_ of repositories that depend on a similar set of dependences.